coinwise-io/zrobank-doc-api/docs/caas/authentication.md

 To generate a new Access Token, simply provide your `API ID` and `API Key` in the request body of the `/auth/signin` endpoint.
 This request will return an Access Token, which is precisely the Baerer Token required for authentication of all requests.

+:::note
-> If your Access Token stops working or you have accidentally shared it, insert it into the `/auth/refresh-token` endpoint, and a new valid Access Token will be returned, ready to be used.
+ If your Access Token stops working or you have accidentally shared it, insert it into the `/auth/refresh-token` endpoint, and a new valid Access Token will be returned, ready to be used.

-:::caution
-Remember that your API key is confidential and should be stored securely.
-Do not share your API key with unauthorized third parties.
-If you believe your API key has been compromised, contact the system administrator immediately to have the key revoked and a new key issued.
 :::